yichengsong318/rightflow/README.md

   A utility-first CSS framework for rapidly building custom designs.

 - Storybook (https://www.learnstorybook.com/)
-  Storybook is an open source tool for developing UI components in isolation of framework.
+  An open source tool for developing UI components in isolation of framework.
   We use Storybook for react for this project

 - Unit Test
     - Enzyme (https://airbnb.io/enzyme/)
-      Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output
+      A JavaScript Testing utility for React that makes it easier to test your React Components' output

     - Jest (https://jestjs.io/)
-      Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+      A delightful JavaScript Testing Framework with a focus on simplicity.

 - End to end Test
     - Cypress (https://www.cypress.io/how-it-works)